 What Exactly Are We Doing Here?

 In Mad Ellie and the Vault of the Damned, you are spending your time sliding down icy glaciers, shooting frozen Scavs, and hoarding Pearlescent guns like an absolute maniac.
+The DLC is a memorable continuation of your adventure in a new, woderful place.
 The Whispering Glacier is a massive, hostile zone littered with wrecked ships.
-But the real friction here isn’t the environment.
-It’s the new Vault Hunter, C4SH.
+Yes, the environment is breathtaking.
+But so is the new Vault Hunter, C4SH.

 He’s a gambling robot.
 Literally.